On Death

 I hear you my love.

-You say you want to do your best
+You say you want to do your best in

-in this temporal, fleeting moment they call life
+this temporal, fleeting moment they call life

-They’re sleeping
+it’s sleeping

-with their eyes so wired to the world
+with eyes so wired to the world

 they can’t feel me